-It’s been a while since I’ve done an installment of my fixing Chinese-American cuisine series (you can check out some past installments here).
-My goal with this series isn’t to return these dishes to their Chinese roots, but to celebrate the uniqueness of Chinese-American food, a cuisine that forked with the immigrants who brought it over, adapting to local tastes and ingredients.
+It's been a while since I've done an installment of my fixing Chinese-American cuisine series.
+My goal with this series isn't to return these dishes to their Chinese roots, but to celebrate the uniqueness of Chinese-American food, a cuisine that forked with the immigrants who brought it over, adapting to local tastes and ingredients.

 Unlike Gai Lan, which cooks very quickly, regular broccoli doesn't work particularly well in stir-fries because of its thick dense stem.
 By the time your broccoli is cooked though, it ends up nearly burnt on the outside, and the beef ends up resembling strips of boot leather.